Meningitis

 Two types of meningococcal vaccine are available.
 One type protects against serogroups A, C, W, Y. Other vaccines protect against serogroup B (MenB), the one responsible for most new cases of the disease.

-• If you have not received a MenB vaccine or require an additional dose, getting fully vaccinated offers the best way to protect against meningococcal meningitis.
+• If you have not received the recommended immunizations or require an additional dose, getting fully vaccinated offers the best way to protect against meningococcal meningitis.
+These vaccines are available at Campus Health, pharmacies, and many local doctor’s offices.

 For Questions or to Make an Appointment: